risinglightdb/pretty-xmlish/.github/README.md

   + Generates a line of a given length with `+` at the ends and `-` in the middle.
 + `PrettyConfig::ascii`
   + Calls `interesting` to predict the output width, and then generate the beautiful output, using pure ASCII style.
++ `PrettyConfig::unicode`
+  + Calls `interesting` to predict the output width, and then generate the beautiful output, using Unicode table-making characters.

+### Edge cases

++ All methods handle empty lists and no-children records.
+No-field records are not tested yet.